 According to CRIS, 55% of car accidents in Fort Worth in 2021 happened in daylight during clear weather, meaning car color could play a part in as many as 45% of car accidents.

-Overview of Car Color and Crash Risk
+Overview of Car Color and Crash Risk in Fort Worth, Texas

 Two studies conducted in Auckland, New Zealand, and New South Wales and Victoria, Australia, have examined the effects of car color on crash risk.
 Both used statistical tools to try to isolate car color from other factors, including the age of the driver, the use of alcohol or drugs, and the light conditions during the crash.